linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | ---------------------- | ------------------------------------------------------ | ---------------------- |
 | 64                     | 65, 66, 70, 74, 75                                     | 76                     |

 Is it necessary to test every combination of the 7 humidity and 7 temperature values?
-The answer is no if we make a **single fault assumption**, which states that failures are only rarely the result of the simultaneous occurrence of two (or more) faults.
+Thankfully, the answer is no if we make a **single fault assumption**, which states that failures are only rarely the result of the simultaneous occurrence of two (or more) faults.
 This means we can create test cases that combine each of the 7 humidity levels with the nominal temperature, and each of the 7 temperatures with the nominal humidity.
 Two test cases represent the same input (nominal humidity, nominal temperature), thus we need only 13 test cases.

-In general, N variables require 6N + 1 test cases for VBA.
+In general, N variables require 6N + 1 test cases for VBA:

 - 4N+1 cases on or within the boundaries.
 - 2N cases just outside a boundary.

-Two variables (humidity, temperature) thus require 6\*2+1 = 13 test cases.
+Two variables (humidity, temperature) thus require 6\*2+1 = 13 test cases:

 - 9 test cases for points inside the rectangle (black, blue, yellow dots)
 - 4 test cases for points outside the rectangle (red dots).

+Given the two ranges for variables humidity and temperature, we create 13 test cases as shown:

 | Test | Expected I/O                                         | Actual I/O | Status | (humidity, temperature)    |
 | ---- | ---------------------------------------------------- | ---------- | ------ | -------------------------- |